eth-cscs/sarus/doc/cookbook/intel/intel.rst

    RUN cd parallel_studio_xe_2019_update1_cluster_edition_online \
        && ./install.sh --ignore-cpu -s /usr/local/src/intel19.01_silent.cfg

-   RUN echo -e "source /opt/intel/bin/compilervars.sh intel64 \nsource /opt/intel/mkl/bin/mklvars.sh intel64 \nsource /opt/intel/impi/2019.1.144/intel64/bin/mpivars.sh release_mt" >> /etc/profile.d/sh.local \
+   RUN echo -e "source /opt/intel/bin/compilervars.sh intel64 \nsource /opt/intel/mkl/bin/mklvars.sh intel64 \nsource /opt/intel/impi/2019.1.144/intel64/bin/mpivars.sh release" >> /etc/profile.d/intel.sh \
-       && echo -e "/opt/intel/lib/intel64 \n/opt/intel/mkl/lib/intel64 \n/opt/intel/impi/2019.1.144/intel64/lib \n/opt/intel/impi/2019.1.144/intel64/lib/release_mt \n/opt/intel/impi/2019.1.144/intel64/libfabric/lib \n/opt/intel/impi/2019.1.144/intel64/libfabric/lib/prov" > /etc/ld.so.conf.d/intel.conf \
+       && echo -e "/opt/intel/lib/intel64 \n/opt/intel/mkl/lib/intel64 \n/opt/intel/impi/2019.1.144/intel64/lib \n/opt/intel/impi/2019.1.144/intel64/lib/release \n/opt/intel/impi/2019.1.144/intel64/libfabric/lib \n/opt/intel/impi/2019.1.144/intel64/libfabric/lib/prov" > /etc/ld.so.conf.d/intel.conf \
        && ldconfig

-   ENV PATH /opt/intel/impi/2019.1.144/intel64/bin:/opt/intel/bin:$PATH

-Please note that the login shell will source the profile files and therefore update the paths to retrieve compiler executables and libraries: however it will have an effect only on the commands executed within the Dockerfile, serving only as a reminder when building applications with the Intel image.
+Please note that using the login shell will source the profile files and therefore update the paths to retrieve compiler executables and libraries: however it will have an effect only on the commands executed within the Dockerfile, serving as a reminder to use it when building applications with the Intel image.

-The instructions above will copy the local license file `intel_license_file.lic` to `/opt/intel/licenses/USE_SERVER.lic`, since the license file of the example will use a server to authenticate.
+The instructions above will copy the local license file `intel_license_file.lic` to `/opt/intel/licenses/USE_SERVER.lic`, since the license file of the example will use a server to authenticate: please check that the address of the nameserver provided in DOCKER_OPTS will be able to resolve the name of the license server and that it is consistent with the nameservers listed in `/etc/resolv.conf`.
-The verification of the license used to fail otherwise: please adapt the verification settings to your specific license and be aware that the number of users accessing a server license at the same time is usually limited.

 The following silent configuration file provides a minimal list of the Intel COMPONENTS necessary for the installation: the advantage of the minimal list is the reduced amount of disk space required while building the image: